 5. Give People the Flexibility to Wear Multiple Hats

 When a leader trusts employees to set their own career path, they are more likely to meet and exceed their performance goals.
 For many professionals, it is nearly impossible to accurately predict what kind of opportunities will be available down the road.
 Consider all the currently hot jobs—social UX designer, data scientist, and big data architect, to name a few—that barely existed in 2010.

 To help with this dilemma, help people progress along two dimensions—the constant evolution of the professional qualifications required in their function, and the soft skills that make them better leaders or team players.
 Having a road map that evaluates the relative importance of the different paths that addresses both dimensions is critical.
 People want to grow, and growing in any direction is positive.
 Stronger soft skills develop better future leaders, and deeper professional skills make people more valuable as employees.

 Whenever possible, allow people to wear multiple hats, or perform different roles, to gain perspective on several functional areas in parallel.
 They will be in a better position to own their careers, seeing where their skills can be of greatest benefit and how they can further their own growth.
 Besides, they will learn how to prioritize and multitask, which is all good.

 Ultimately, leaders who empower employees with development opportunities will gain respect and better results.
 Allow people to make mistakes, but set up mechanisms that give you alerts to recognize problems early and minimize their impact, sometimes called fast-fail process.
 Stay connected to coach and guide employees along the way.
-This requires investment in building trust and it takes time—but these investments will reward leaders with bold new ideas, better performance, and commitment to the business.
+This requires investment in building a culture of trust and it takes time—but these investments will reward leaders with bold new ideas, better performance, and commitment to the business.